 Allocate people.
 For optimal resource usage, you need to assign specific people to specific tasks.
 For example, people with particular skills need to be challenged all the time.
 This way, you are stimulating their intelligence and ensuring they have something to work on.

 Optimize communication.
-This is an important way to boost workflow efficiency.
+This is an important way to boost workflow process efficiency.
 Efficient communication leads to better work allocation, tracking approvals, and statuses, which are crucial for seamless processes.

 Get the best tools.
 Workflow process improvement wouldn't be possible without automation tools, and they need to run smoothly and collaboratively to avoid process bottlenecks.
 Finding the best tools can be challenging, with so many options available on the market.
 But you should choose one that can customize process flow for maximum productivity and efficiency.

 Once you identify the whole process, tie all loose ends to avoid your project getting stuck.
-Be aware that workflow will make your project run smoothly, but you never know what a manager or a client might throw at you; therefore, this additional padding is super helpful.
+Be aware that workflow processes will make your project run smoothly, but you never know what a manager or a client might throw at you; therefore, this additional padding is super helpful.

-Take a deep look at your workflow and try to identify any delays.
+Take a deep look at your workflow process and try to identify any delays.
 Make sure to check out the same or similar tasks and go through any aspects of the plan that can be completed simultaneously instead of chronologically.
 This will help you cut time significantly.